ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * **CDC only** migration is good if you have a vendor solution that migrates initial full data migration while DMS handles subsequent changes.

+#### 1.10.14.2 Schema Conversion Tool (SCT) [additional for SOA-C02]

-Schema Conversion Tool or SCT can perform conversions between database types.
+* Schema Conversion Tool or SCT can perform conversions between database types.
+* Including DB data to S3.
+* Not used if both DB engines are same (MySQL to RDS MySQL)
+* Works with OLTP DB (MySQL, MSSQL, Oracle), OLAP (Teradata, Oracle, Vertica, Greenplum)
+* Usage with Snowball
+  1. SCT extracts data locally and move to Snowball
+  2. Ship back to AWS, loads into S3 bucket
+  3. DMS migrates from S3 to target store.
+  4. CDC captures DB data changes and also go through S3 to target DB

 #### 1.10.14.2 Exam notes